-Having gone through her own personal journey as a family member of a loved one who struggled with unresolved trauma, mental health, and addiction, Rachel’s personal mission now is to educate people, business leaders, students, and professionals to remove the stigma around addiction and compulsive behaviors (of which we all have) while encouraging the audience to find their own purpose through their skills and individual experiences.
-Rachel’s own life purpose has taken her on a successful speaking journey across the globe; becoming a sought-after international speaker with phenomenal feedback, to audiences of multi-continents including North America, South America, Europe, and Asia.
+Rachel Graham, the Founder, and CEO of Evolve and Transform is a business entrepreneur, leadership and development coach, and an empowering optimist.
+Having gone through her own personal journey as a family member of a loved one who struggled with unresolved trauma, mental health, and addiction, Rachel saw the need and opportunity to educate people, business leaders, students, and professionals to remove the stigma around addiction and compulsive behaviors (of which we all have), while encouraging individuals to find their meaning and purpose in life through their skills and individual experiences.
+By understanding the underlying and often limiting behaviors associated with compulsive behaviors, addiction, mental health, and trauma, individuals improve their optimal performance personally and professionally.

 As a result of this personal crisis, she co-founded and currently serves in the capacity of CEO for both Healing Springs Ranch, a residential 28-bed treatment facility for addiction, and Life Works Wellness, a start-up wellness digital platform.
 Much of what she learned in executive development provides a strong foundation for teaching not only addiction recovery but the overall health and wellness of every individual.